 As I keep saying, I’m not normally into hotel elite status and points.
-I focused most of my early credit card churn on airlines to take advantage of earning 50K bonuses for both United and Continental cards before the merger closed that opportunity, and there aren’t a lot of cheap hotels for mattress runs near Seattle like there are in, say, the Bay Area or Washington, DC.
+I focused most of my early credit card application cycle on airlines to take advantage of earning 50K bonuses for both United and Continental cards before the merger closed that opportunity, and there aren’t a lot of cheap hotels for mattress runs near Seattle like there are in, say, the Bay Area or Washington, DC.

 To be frank, I see spending too much time in the hotel as a failure to go out and explore my destination, so things like a suite upgrade aren’t all that important to me.
 I don’t vacation at hotels.
 I stay in a hotel so I have a place to sleep while on vacation.
 I often find it easier to just hack Hotwire or Priceline to get a really cheap room even if that means I have a view of the AC compressor.
 You can’t see the AC compressor when it’s dark, and that’s the only time I want to be there, anyway.
 So why have I started to change my tune?